RakhithJK/BishopFox-sliver-wiki/Cross-Compiling-Implants.md

 ## From MacOS to Linux/Windows

-On MacOS `musl-cross` can be used to target 64-bit Windows, and mingw to target Windows:
+On MacOS `musl-cross` can be used to target 64-bit Linux, and mingw to target Windows:

 ```
 brew install FiloSottile/musl-cross/musl-cross